General Electric's power unit fights for growth as wind, solar gain

 For a graphic, click tmsnrt.rs/2I7QAxf

-Rivals Siemens AG and Mitsubishi Heavy Industries are cautious about the scope for growth.
+Rivals Siemens AG (SIEGn.DE) and Mitsubishi Heavy Industries (7011.T) are cautious about the scope for growth.

 “We see a structural change,” Lisa Davis, the chief executive officer of Siemens Corp, the U.S. unit, said in an interview.
 “There are fewer large units being sold globally than there were five years ago.
 I don’t see that changing dramatically going forward.”